eckon/dotfiles/custom-scripts/README.md

 The scripts can be found in the current folder.
 All scripts were only tested and used privately.
 There is no guarantee that they work on other systems or environments.
+These can be "installed" inside a sourced folder like `/usr/local/bin/`.

 Some Information about the scripts:
 - start scripts (for quick start of the workflow)